 Mattress firmness is also loosely tied to other performance variables, such as the bed’s durability, temperature neutrality, and odor potential.
 With this in mind, let’s take a closer look at the different firmness settings for mattresses made today.

-When evaluating firmness, Tuck Sleep’s product analysts rely on a 1-10 scale.
+When evaluating firmness, our product analysts rely on a 1-10 scale.
 The scale breaks down as follows:

 |Firmness Scale Rating||Corresponding Feel||Mattress Characteristics|

 |1||'Extra Soft'||The sleep surface will sink very deeply and conform closely|